xlanor/xlanor/README.md

 In addition, my free time is also mostly spent mentoring my friends in the basics of web development.

-I work at a startup company, [AcePointer](https://acepointer.sg), where I encounter challenging problems and get to work with modern technologies such as Kubernetes
+I work at a startup company, [AcePointer](https://acepointer.sg), where I encounter challenging problems and get to work with modern technologies such as Kubernetes.

+Currently, I'm hosting a [linux mirror](https://mirror.jingk.ai/) on my home network/infrastructure.
+This mirror supports http, https, and rsync.

 Previously, I maintained several following OSS projects.